naomi-carey/Stripe-React-FE-Docs/README.md

   <p align="center">
     <i>
     This checklist will set up and integrate the stripe payment system within a <a href="https://reactjs.org/ ">React</a> application.
 You will need to complete this <a href="https://github.com/naomi-carey/Stripe-React-FE-Docs">front end</a> section and the <a href="https://github.com/naomi-carey/Stripe-React-BE-Docs">back end</a> section to successfully integrate the payment system.
-We will complete the following tasks:
+The main frameworks and technologies used to build our project are the following:

-- Create a Stripe account
+- React (with _Hooks_ and _Context_)
-- Set up the front end
+- React Router
-- Configure the front end
+- Styled Components

   </i>
   <br />